clearent/Training_and_Evaluation/README.md

 ### ProjectEuler4

 This is actually an exercise for the reader.
 The intention is for someone to create a program to solve http://projecteuler.net/problem=4.

+### Powershell_Fixup

+This is a set of directories, test files, and a Powershell script.
+The script attempts to identify certain files in the source directory and move them to the destination directory.
+A bug exists in the script, and additional functionality needs to be added.

+### Hierarchy

+In our industry, the relationship between merchants, ISOs, banks, and sales reps is a ragged hierarchy.
+Ragged hierarchies are challenging to store, write, and retrieve data efficiently.
+This directory contains data challenges around a ragged hierarchy.